Important dates for 2020

 - If your first choice is unavailable, you will be placed in your next highest-ranked available option or wait-listed if none of your cases are available.

-Step 3: Complete a program application.
+Step 3: Complete a program application in My TIP.

 Important things to know